-- 3.4.1 An applicant will be considered to have a connection with Breckland Council and accepted onto the housing register if they meet one of the following criteria: - (a) Has lived in the district continuously for the preceding 3 years; or - (b) Has lived in the district for at least 3 out of the last 5 years; or - (c) Has a contract of permanent employment within the district; or - (d) Has a close family connection\ with someone who currently lives in the district and has done so for 3 or more years and needs to move to either provide or receive essential care and support that cannot be given by anyone else.
-This must be evidenced and the decision regarding this lies with a Breckland officer. - \ Close family connection is defined as a person who is a parent, spouse, civil partner, child or sibling of the applicant or someone who, in the opinion of the Council, has a relationship with the applicant that can be construed as a close family connection even though not related by blood. - 3.4.2 The only exceptions to these criteria are: - Homeless applicants (whereby the local connection criteria as laid down by the Housing Act 1996 as amended by the Homelessness Act 2002 would apply). - b.
-The applicant was placed or relocated outside the district due to illness, need for temporary accommodation, military service, provision of care or other exceptional circumstances and needs to return to live in the district. - c.
-The applicant needs to relocate from another district to escape violence or harm (this includes those who need to move for witness protection). - d.
+- 3.4.1 An applicant will be considered to have a connection with Breckland Council and accepted onto the housing register if they meet one of the following criteria: - (a) Has lived in the district continuously for 3 years; or - (b) Has lived in the district for at least 3 out of the last 5 years; or - (c) Has a contract of permanent employment within the district; or - (d) Has a close family connection\ with someone who currently lives in the district and has done so for 3 or more years - \ Close family connection is defined as a person who is a parent, spouse, civil partner, child or sibling of the applicant or someone who, in the opinion of the council has a relationship with the applicant that can be construed as a close family connection even though not related by blood.

+3.4.2 The only exceptions to these criteria are:

+- Homeless applicants (whereby the local connection criteria as laid down by the Housing Act 1996 as amended by the Homelessness Act 2002 would apply) - b.
+The applicant was placed or relocated outside the district due to illness, need for temporary accommodation, military service, provision of care or other exceptional circumstances and needs to return to live in the district - c.
+The applicant needs to relocate from another district to escape violence or harm - d.
 The applicant needs to relocate to the district to receive support to rehabilitate and integrate back into the community. - e.
-The applicant, as defined by the Allocation of Housing (qualification Criteria for Armed Forces) (England) Regulations 2012 (SI2012/1869), is - a person currently serving in the regular forces or who has served in the regular forces at any time in the five years preceding their application: or - a bereaved spouse or civil partner of a person serving in the regular forces where their entitlement to accommodation with the Ministry of Defence has ceased and the death of that person was wholly or partly attributable to that person's service; or - o an existing or former member of the reserve forces who has suffered from a serious injury, illness or disability which is wholly or partly attributable to their service. - f.
-The applicant is an existing social housing tenant (in England) who is employed within Breckland, or who has an offer of permanent employment
+The applicant as defined by the Allocation of Housing (qualification Criteria for Armed Forces) (England) Regulations 2012 (SI2012/1869) is - a person currently serving in the regular forces or who has served in the regular forces at any time in the five years preceding their application - a bereaved spouse or civil partner of a person serving in the regular forces where their entitlement to accommodation with the Ministry of Defence has ceased and the death of that person was wholly or partly attributable to that person's service - an existing or former member of the reserve forces who has suffered from a serious injury, illness or disability which is wholly or partly attributable to their service. - f.
+The applicant is an existing social housing tenant (in England) who is employed within Breckland, or who has an offer of employment within Breckland and a genuine intention to take up the offer, and has a reasonable preference to move to the area to avoid hardship